NovaOrdis/series/README.md

 # series
-A library for handling time series
+A Java library for handling timed series